-Beneath the tangle of vines and other growth was a 70-year-old road that predates Alt.
+Beneath the tangle of vines and other growth lay a 70-year-old road that predates Alt.
 U.S. 19 and U.S. 19.
-And thanks to the efforts of one local resident, the 4-acre tract where the road was uncovered may become a park for the Pinellas Trail.
+And thanks to the efforts of a local resident, the 4-acre tract where the road was revealed may become a park for the Pinellas Trail.

-The old road roughly runs parallel to Alt.
-U.S. 19 through a stand of Australian pines alongside the trail.
+The old road runs roughly parallel to Alt.
+U.S. 19 and through a stand of Australian pines alongside the trail.
 The state was clearing the land to deter crime and make the trail safer.

-That is when Reggie Hall of Ozona drove by and thought the property would make a nice park.
-He began calling county staff members and elected officials, setting in motion wheels that still are turning.
+That is when Reggie Hall of Ozona drove by and thought what a nice park the property would make.
+He began calling county staff members and elected officials, setting in motion wheels that are still turning.

-The long, narrow tract on Alt.
-U.S. 19 was purchased decades ago by the state Department of Transportation as a right of way for an old alignment of that road, said Leo Folsom, a DOT spokeswoman.
-DOT is investigating whether it still needs the land.
+The long, skinny tract on Alt.
+U.S. 19 was purchased decades ago by the state Department of Transportation as right of way for an old alignment of that road, said DOT spokeswoman Leo Folsom.
+The DOT is investigating whether it still needs the land.